 Personal and emotional development is an important part of any student's university experience and preparation for life and service.
 Jessup offers several opportunities for students to develop their emotional, relational, and physical wellness.
 Support for personal issues, such as grief, anxiety, illness, self-care, diet, food insecurities, and issues of homelessness are available through the Student Care office.
-Hungry Warrior is our food and basic needs pantry that provides non-perishable and some perishable items for students in need.
-On-Campus and Off-Campus counseling options are available to students at low cost.
-The University maintains a network of professional counseling services that are subsidized by the University to help students reduce the total cost of private counseling.
-These confidential services are available for all current traditional, graduate, ADC and online students during the academic year.
-Students also have access to 24/7 Telehealth services through TimelyMD.
-The tele-health service provides on demand access to medical and mental health professionals for which initial visits are free of charge.
+In addition to on-campus care support and counseling options, the University maintains a network of professional counseling services that are subsidized by the University to help students reduce the total cost of private counseling.
+These confidential services are available for all current traditional students during the academic year.
 For referrals or other information, please email care@jessup.edu or visit the Student Care Webpage.